beforesemicolon/markup/docs/documentation/utilities/is-&-isnot.md

 const isNotPending = isNot(status, (st) => st !== 'pending')
 ```

-When they consume state as first argument, their result get re-evaluated with every change which allows it to be handy in quick validators.
+When they consume `StateGetter` as first argument, their result get re-evaluated with every change which allows it to be handy in quick validators.